-Yahoo’s query suggestions have a slightly different look and feel, in a scrollable box that opens below their search box, and they are known as Yahoo Search Assist.
+Yahoo’s predictive search query suggestions have a slightly different look and feel, in a scrollable box that opens below their search box, and they are known as Yahoo Search Assist.

 Microsoft Live Search Suggestions

-Microsoft Live calls their predictive query suggestions Search Suggestions
+Microsoft Live calls their predictive search query suggestions Search Suggestions

 On Cuil’s Features page (no longer available) is a subtle dig at Google in their description of their Search query suggestions, where they tell us: